tldr-pages/tldr/pages/common/qmmp.md

 `qmmp`

-- Start/stop the currently playing audio:
+- Start or stop the currently playing audio:

 `qmmp --play-pause`